Asomiddinov/dahua_smartpss_automation/README.md

 # dahua_smartpss_automation
-This is turniquet(face control) automation for Dahua company's SmartPSS AC software.
+This is Turnstile(face control) automation for Dahua company's SmartPSS AC software.
 The program to work correctly for you, set the correct path of your database file.